Wei-N-Ning/autotimer/README.md

 }
 ```

-Here, the DSL uses the builder pattern to enable various features of the timer:
+Here, the mini DSL creates a measuring suite for you that has the following
+features:

 - withLabel: add a human readable string label to the report
 - withMultiplier: run the test subject N times and calculate the average runtime
-- withInit: similar to xUnit'summary setUp(), run the given closure before executing each subject
+- withInit: similar to xUnit's setUp(), run the given closure before executing each subject
 - measure: execute the test subject
 - assertFaster: ensure that the subsequent runtime is faster than the previous one, otherwise throw an execution.

-For the complete DSL, see [examples](./examples).

-The post execution report looks like:
+Once compiled and executed it generates the following report:

 ```text
 compare algorithm with for-loop